ben-allen/locale-extensions/README.md

 ## Agent-Driven Negotiation: JavaScript API

-We expose the preferred options for these extensions in a JavaScript API via 'navigator.locales' or by creating a new 'navigator.localeExtensions' property.
+We expose the preferred options for these extensions in a JavaScript API via `navigator.locales` or by creating a new `navigator.localeExtensions` property.
 Note that the API does not expose what locale extension string was selected, and requests for preferences must be made one-by-one.
 This constraint is in place as an additional fingerprinting mitigation measure &mdash; if scripts were allowed to fetch all preferences at once, it would be more difficult to detect active fingerprinting attempts.

 Browsers carry out the following steps the first time they request content in a specific locale: